blynkkk/blueprints/Particle Quickstart/README.md

 - Communication frequency must be configured to minimize data usage by default for the case when a cellular device is employed.

 ## How It Works
-All communication between the Particle hardware and Blynk will utilize the Blynk HTTP API rather than the [Blynk library](http://library.to/). &nbsp; This minimizes data usage when a Particle cellular device is employed.

-The BLYNK AUTH TOKEN will be sent by the device with each data packet and the Particle webhook will pass this on when it communicates with Blynk via the Blynk HTTP API.
-This allows the same Particle integration webhook to be used with multiple Particle devices.

-The firmware sketch sends an integer value from the millis() function (number of milliseconds elapsed since the device started) and a constant floating point value every 5 minutes. &nbsp; The data is pushed from the Particle hardware to a Particle integration webhook. &nbsp; The webhook makes a call to the Blynk HTTP API and updates the Blynk datastreams on the Blynk cloud. &nbsp; The updated datastreams cause the Blynk web dashboard and mobile app widgets configured for those datastreams to be updated.
+Any Particle hardware (Tracker One, Tracker SoM, Boron, B Series SoM, Photon 2, P2, Argon, Photon, Electron, E Series, Core) running the provided firmware will be sending two channels of simulated sensor data from the hardware to Blynk.

-The Particle hardware will also be controlled remotely from the Blynk web dashboard or mobile app.
-When the state of the switch widget on the Blynk web dashboard and mobile app is changed, a Blynk webhook is called.
-The webhook makes a Particle HTTP API call to a Particle cloud function with a device unique token that sends data to the Particle hardware.
-A firmware function on the Particle hardware reacts to the data received, returns a result code, and then toggles the virtual LED widget on the Blynk web dashboard and mobile app, and toggles the state of the built-in LED if the Particle hardware has one.
+One channel will be integer values, and the other will be a floating point value.
+The data sent will be visualized on the Blynk web dashboard and mobile app in both a chart and a value display.
+Additionally, a switch widget on the web dashboard and mobile app will send data to the hardware to control it.
+The switch data is simply an On/Off (1/0) state that will be sent back to Blynk by the firmware to control a Blynk LED widget, and it will toggle the state of the built-in LED on the Particle device if it exists.
+A UTC-based timestamp will also be displayed on the web dashboard and mobile app so the last time data was published from the Particle device will be known.

-The blueprint includes a sketch (.ino file) that is uploaded to the Particle hardware.
-The Blynk device template, datastreams, web dashboard ,and mobile app (iOS/Android) are all pre-configured.
-Instructions are included later in this readme.md on how to configure the Particle integration webhook, generate a Particle access token, and how to create a Blynk webhook.

 ## Components Used in This Project
 - [Particle Console](https://console.particle.io/) to activate the hardware and set up the integration/webhook.